 I need academic assistance in a class.
 What should I do?

-The University of South Carolina offers outstanding resources for student seeking academic assistance.
-The Student Success Center, located in the Thomas Cooper Library-Mezzanine Level, has programs such as Supplemental Instruction, Tutoring and Transfer Student Services.
-Also, the University Advising Center, located in Close-Hipp, Suite 381, offers Academic Success Coaching sessions where a student will meet one-on-one with an Academic Success Coach to create an academic and engagement plan, set goals, and give additional resources available on campus.
-Students should also speak with the instructor of their designated course for assistance as well.
+Some resources offered at the University of South Carolina include: The Student Success Center, located in the Thomas Cooper Library-Mezzanine Level, has programs such as Supplemental Instruction and Tutoring.
+Also, the University Advising Center, located in Close-Hipp, Suite 381, offers Academic Success Coaching sessions.
+It is also recommended to meet with the instructor and/or TA for the class, as well.

 I’ve heard about a Grade Forgiveness Policy.
 What is this policy and where can I find out more information?